tambrulee/portfolio_project/README.md

 ## User Stories

-These are the user stories alongside acceptance critera which served as the basis for the design.
-I wanted the project to take into consideration non-technical and technical users, therefore I kept the overall language and layout quite simple.
-I have also created a clear workflow between the homepage, projects and contacts pages through call to action buttons.
+These user stories and acceptance criteria formed the foundation of the design.
+I aimed to keep the language and layout simple to cater to both technical and non-technical users.
+Clear call-to-action buttons guide users seamlessly between the homepage, projects, and contact pages.

-There are also links to Github which allows technical users to find out about my work via my reposititories.
-External link to Linked In allows hiring managers and recruiters to quickly scan my resume before reaching out to me.
+GitHub links allow technical users to explore my code, while a LinkedIn link offers recruiters a quick way to review my resume and reach out.

-Overall the website is quite compact and makes good use of space without being overcrowded.
-It allows the reader to find out about me quickly and move through my site to view my work.
+The site is compact and efficiently designed, making it easy for visitors to learn about me and navigate to my work without feeling overwhelmed.

 ### 1. Hiring Manager Reviewing My Portfolio